HumanCellAtlas/data-store/README.md

 ##### Resources
-Cloud resources have the potential for naming collision in both [AWS](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) and [GCP](https://cloud.google.com/storage/docs/naming), ensure to rename resources as needed.
+Cloud resources have the potential for naming collision in both [AWS](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) and [GCP](https://cloud.google.com/storage/docs/naming), ensure that you rename resources as needed.

 #### Buckets

 Buckets within AWS and GCP need to be available for use by the DSS.
 Use Terraform to setup these resources:

 ```
+make -C infra COMPONENT=buckets plan
 make -C infra COMPONENT=buckets apply
 ```

 #### ElasticSearch
 The AWS Elasticsearch Service is used for metadata indexing.
+Currently the DSS uses version 5.5 of ElasticSearch.
 For typical development deployments the t2.small.elasticsearch instance type is sufficient.
 Use the [`DSS_ES_`](./docs/environment/README.md) variables to adjust the cluster as needed.

 Add allowed IPs for ElasticSearch to the secret manager, use comma separated IPs: